KMOM

 KMOM (105.5 FM, "105.5 Maverick FM") is a radio station broadcasting a country music format.
 Licensed to Roscoe, South Dakota, United States, the station serves the Aberdeen area.
-The station is currently owned by Dakota Broadcasting.
+The station is owned by Dakota Broadcasting.
 It airs a mix of new country, classic country and Texas/Red Dirt country.
+The station, along with KABD, partners with the Aberdeen Area Humane Society for their "Dakota Broadcasting Buddies" program and supports events like "Shop With a Cop".

 The call sign was previously used for an AM radio station at 1070 AM licensed to Monticello, Minnesota, United States, which operated during the 1980s and early 1990s.

-On May 23, 2020, KMOM rebranded as "105.5 Maverick FM".
+The station first went on the air in 2007.
+KMOM had previously been known as "105.5 Dakota Country".
+On May 23, 2020, the station rebranded to its current moniker, "105.5 Maverick FM".
+This rebrand was part of a dual station rebranding by Dakota Broadcasting in the Aberdeen market.
+According to Lucas Quail, the operations manager for Maverick FM, the name was chosen to "pay tribute to the station's outlaw reputation while also signaling a new direction".